Scientist profiles G-L

 To accomplish this our lab is investigating the following:

-1. MicroRNA (miRNA) that are involved in the radiation response
+1. MicroRNA (miR) that are involved in the radiation response

 Damage to blood vessels resulting from radiotherapy is believed to limit delivery of oxygen and nutrients to normal tissues.
 Thus, protection of the vasculature against irradiation-induced death may minimize radiation toxicity.
-Vasculotide is a clinically ready peptide mimic of angiopoietin-1, which was developed in the lab of Dr. Dan Dumont.
-It is well tolerated and has been shown to prevent vascular dysfunction in several benign pathologies.
-We are applying this in an entirely novel context—to improve the therapeutic ratio of radiotherapy by protecting the vasculature and angiogenic potential, thereby decreasing radiation toxicity delivered to normal tissues.
+We are targeting the vasculature to improve the therapeutic ratio of radiotherapy by protecting the vasculature and angiogenic potential, thereby decreasing radiation toxicity delivered to normal tissues.